 - Characters typically need to sleep each day.
 Anything beyond a minor interruption can negate or cancel the benefits of sleep.

-- If the party skips the Make Camp action, they each add one Fatigue to their inventory, and are deprived.
-Additionally, a sleep-deprived party raises the difficulty of a terrain by one step (i.e. Easy becomes Tough).
+- If the party skips the Make Camp action, they each add a Fatigue to their inventory, and are deprived.
+Additionally, traveling when sleep-deprived raises the terrain Difficulty by a step (i.e. Easy becomes Tough).

 - Torches and other radial sources of light illuminate 40ft ahead of the party, but beyond that only provides a dim outline of objects.

 - Characters without a light source may suffer from panic until their situation is remedied.

 - Environmental conditions (sudden gusts of wind, dust, water, etc.) can easily blow out a torch.